From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 The peninsulas on either side of the bay (Kontokali and Kommeno) are home to an increasing number of large resort hotels, some of which have access to lovely private beaches set amongst pretty landscapes.
 If you want to stay in a resort but have a few tavernas and bars within walking distance then the Kommeno Peninsula in particular is a great option.

-Whilst the surrounding scenery is lovely, don’t expect a charming fishing village vibe.
+Whilst the surrounding scenery on the peninsulas is lovely, don’t expect a charming fishing village vibe.
 It’s a functional place with enough amenities to keep locals and tourists happy.
-The main beach is shingle and a bit muddy.
-Most of the towns on this stretch of coast suffer from being hemmed in by the busy main road, and are too close to Corfu Town to have a cohesive feel of their own.
+The main beach is shingle and a bit warm and muddy.
+Most of the resorts on this stretch of coast (up to Ipsos) suffer from being hemmed in by the mega busy main road, and are too close to Corfu Town to have a cohesive feel of their own.
+Some of the hotels are on the other side of the busy road which adds an element of stress to your day.

 Transfer time: 15 minutes from Corfu airport.